filipezabala/voice/README.md

 ```

 ### 5. [XQuartz](www.xquartz.org)
-The XQuartz project is an open-source effort to develop a version of the X.Org X Window System that runs on macOS.
-Together with supporting libraries and applications, it forms the X11.app that Apple shipped with OS X versions 10.5 through 10.7.
+The XQuartz project is an open-source effort to develop a version of the [X.Org X Window System](https://www.x.org/wiki/) that runs on macOS.

  .
 Download and run https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.1/XQuartz-2.8.1.dmg
  .
 Will take 319.2 MB of disk space
  .
 Send XQuartz-2.8.1.dmg to Trash